UniTime/unitime-doc/edit-room.md

 ## Screen Description

-The administrative page Edit Room allows the administrator to change properties of the room or any schedule manager to change the properties of his/her Non-University/Outside Location.
+The administrative pages Add and Edit Room allow the administrator to change properties of the room or any schedule manager to change the properties of their Non-University/Outside Location.

 ![Edit Room](images/edit-room-1.png){:class='screenshot'}